 - Behind-The-Ear (BTE) Models

-These models are what people usually think of when they encounter the term “hearing aids.”
+These models are what people usually think of when they encounter the term “hearing aids.
+BTE hearing aids that are rechargeable are the most popular in the world because they can be operated without much trouble.”
 They’re the classic C-shaped device that can fit snugly behind the ear, with the speaker portion built into an ear mold that’s customized to each user’s ear canal.
 Some models have the speaker attached to a thin tube instead, which many prefer because it doesn’t completely block the ear’s opening.

 - In-Ear Models